Welcome To Tree Trek Exploration LLC, and our school of tree climbing

 WHAT Is Tree Trek Exploration:

 Tree Trek Exploration LLC trains adventurers, researchers and educators to move through the forest canopy at will, using the latest and safest tree climbing techniques and equipment.
-We also offer two inexpensive public “try it” tree climbs each month for those who aren’t sure if this adventure is right for them.
-Our Tree Climbing Classes include basic and advanced climbing techniques, training for Tree Climbing Program facilitators and instructors, and our unique Rain forest / Cloud forest climbing adventure.
+If you’re not sure tree climbing is right for you, we also partner with Sawnee Mountain Preserve in Cumming, Georgia to offer two inexpensive “try it” tree climbs each month.
+Register at www.sawneemountain.org for one of these Saturday afternoon events.
+If you decide that this is right for you, our weekend-long basic Tree Climbing Classes include techniques that will teach you to move up and through the canopy and get safely back to the ground.
+We also have additional training classes for advanced techniques, and courses for program facilitators and instructors.
+And, there’s our unique rain forest/cloud forest climbing adventure.

 All of our Tree Climbing Courses are Taught by Master Instructors.

-Each of us has years of experience Climbing in wilderness environments.
-Between the three of us we have climbing experience ranging from the wilderness and mountains of the Eastern United States, West coast with their Giant Redwoods as well as The Tropics of Central and South America.
+Each of us has years of experience climbing in wilderness environments.
+Between the three of us we have climbing experience ranging from the wilderness and mountains of the Eastern United States to the West Coast with its giant redwoods, as well as to the neotropics of Central and South America.

 WHY Climb Trees: